Online Voter Registration:

 If you’ve moved recently, update your address with the Department of Transportation before registering to vote.
 You don’t need to get a new Driver License or ID card when you move.
 Your address can be updated here.

 Online registration is closed in the 20 days before an election.
-After October 14th, you can use the MyVote website, but you’ll need to print out the form at the end and bring it to your clerk or your polling place with a proof of residence document.
+During that time, you can use the MyVote website, but you’ll need to print out the form at the end and bring it to your clerk or your polling place with a proof of residence document.
 If you don't have a printer, you can fill out the form at your clerk's office or at the polling place (see Paper Registration, below).

 If the website has a problem recognizing your address, send an email to and ask them to add your address to the WisVote system.
 Once they have added it, you can try your online registration again.